Can a Trustee Be a Beneficiary?

 A spendthrift provision is often paired with a staggered distribution scheme that distributes the beneficiary’s inheritance in annual installments instead of a lump sum.

-Here’s an example of how a spendthrift provision helps.
+Here’s an example of how a spendthrift provision might help you achieve your estate planning goals.
 Let’s say you have a son to whom you’d like to leave an inheritance someday.
 But you know that your son has made poor financial decisions in the past due to a gambling addiction.
-He also doesn’t handle money well in general, and you worry that if he were to receive a large portion of your estate, he would quickly waste it.
+He doesn’t handle money well in general, and you worry that if he were to receive a large inheritance from your estate, he would quickly waste it.

 Your estate planning attorney suggests that you include a spendthrift clause in your revocable living trust.
 This will prevent your son’s creditors from seeking payment for his debts directly from the trustee of your trust and from attaching an interest on his future distributions.